-Complete a veterinary specimen advice form or laboratory sample submission form (available from your state agriculture department's website) and clearly label it with 'APL Evidence of Absence Surveillance Project'.
+- Complete a veterinary specimen advice form or laboratory sample submission form (available from your state agriculture department's website) and clearly label it with 'APL Evidence of Absence Surveillance Project'. - 2.
 Please phone the state government project contact and inform them that 'samples are being dispatched to the laboratory for the 'APL Evidence of Absence Surveillance Project'.
-Alternatively, please use the QR code to the left and fill out the form.